logos-co/nomos-node/consensus-engine/docs/carnot-spec.md

 view: View
 high_qc: Qc
 ```
 `high_qc` is `Qc` for the most recent view among the aggregated ones.
 The rest of the qcs are ignored in the rest of this algorithm.

 We assume there is a  `block` function available that returns the block for the Qc.
-In case of a standard qc, this is trivially qc.block, while for aggregate it can be obtained by recusively accessing `high_qc` until a standard qc is found.
+In case of a standard qc, this is trivially qc.block, while for aggregate it can be obtained by accessing `high_qc`. `high_qc` is guaranteed to be a 'Standard' qc.

 ##### Id